docksal/docksal/docs/content/stack/configuration-variables.md

 curl -fsSL https://get.docksal.io | CI=1 bash
 ```

+### DOCKSAL_CONFIRM_YES

+`Default: 0`

+If set to 1 then all yes/no confirms will automatically be answered yes.
+Useful for CI environments that fake tty and thus "freeze" waiting for user input.

 ### DOCKSAL_SSH_AGENT_USE_HOST

 Defaults to `0` for non-CI environments and to `1` for CI environments.